VisualMeaning/development-texts/comments/url_design.md

 1. **Page** (`/maps/`): Directs the user to either the main map page or the map terms page, where a list of all map terms is displayed.
    - Possible values: `maps`, `mapterms`
 2. **Map** (`/mgs-ds/`): Represents the map path, defining which map data to display.
-3. **View** (`/hr/`): Represents a specific view.
-Each map can contain multiple views, and this part controls which one is shown.
+3. **View (optional)** (`/hr/`): Represents a specific view.
+Each map may contain multiple views, and this part controls which one is shown.
+- **Note**: Some older maps, such as `/maps/lotus`, do not have views, but views are required for all new maps.

 ### Query Parameters (in order of appearance)

 Query parameters are key-value pairs appended to the URL after the `?` symbol.
 They serve two main types of functions in our app:

 1. **Domain Type Query Parameters**
-   These parameters define the map's domain, such as region or type, and do not reset when filters are cleared.
+These parameters define the map's domain, such as region or type, and act as their own filtering layer.
+Unlike other filters, domains work with a logical AND in combination with other domains and filters.
+Domains can also support logical OR with the use of the `+` symbol.
    - **Examples**:
+     - `domain-Force=_police_force+military_force` – In this case, the domain is multi-domain, meaning it includes both `police_force` and `military_force` as separate filters.
      - `domain-Region=_Brazil+_China+_Russia`
      - `domain-BusinessService=_business-service_crime-prevention-service`
      - `domain-PoliceForce=_police-force_leicestershire`